kubeshop/testkube-docs/docs/articles/install/0-overview.md

 You can install a preconfigured version of Testkube On-Prem [with the CLI][install-cli] for an out-of-the-box experience or install [with Helm][install-helm] for more configurability in production scenarios.

+In either case, you will need to [request a trial license](https://testkube.io/download) that will be required during the installation process.

+A high-level deployment architecture for Testkube On-Prem is shown below.

 ![Deployment with single agent](../../img/architecture-default.jpeg)